 The Teable API is currently limited to 10 QPS (10 requests per second).
 Apps generated by App Builder can hit 429 errors during normal use if request handling isn’t optimized.
 Our engineering team is actively working on optimizing API performance, and we may adjust this limit in the future.

-There are three broad strategies to address this:
+There are four broad strategies to address this:

 Caching